Primary Navigation Mobile

 How much is it going to cost to run?

 As an electric car, the Fiat 500 promises rock-bottom running costs.
 For starters, there’s the obvious – charging up on the mains is currently a lot cheaper than running a car on petrol or diesel.
-If you top up at a home charger using cheap overnight electricity, a full charge will cost just a few pounds.
+If you top up at a home charger using cheap overnight electricity, a full charge will not cost much at all.

 Range and charging